-A beautiful long curving sweep of sand known as Savannah Bay Beach lies to the north of Virgin Gorda Yacht Harbour.
-This unspoilt patch of beach with gin-coloured waters is often deserted and its spectacular sunsets are not to be missed.
-The bay also provides picturesque daytime anchorages and is reached via Blowing Point’s southern entrance.
+A long, curving sweep of sand known as Savannah Bay Beach lies to the north of Virgin Gorda Yacht Harbour in the BVI.
+This unspoilt patch of beautiful beach is often deserted which is surprising given its good looks and spectacular sunsets.

 The bay also provides picturesque daytime anchorages for superyachts and can be reached via Blowing Point’s southern entrance.